jackyzha0/jackyzha0.github.io/content/thoughts/value-setting.md

 ## What do I value
 TODO: take some time to actually do this

+> Creating the shovels for the next generation to build their sand castles

 ## What type of work I don't like doing
   * could've spent that time doing other stuff
   * didnt feel intellectual stimulating